Introduction to the Harvard step test

 Subjects should fill in a PARQ physical readiness questionnaire and or a content to exercise form.
 If the subject answers yes to any of the questions, vigorous exercise testing should be postponed.
 Medical clearance may be necessary.

 - Gym Bench or step 45cm high (17.5″)

 - Heart rate monitor

 - Step Test results table or analytics software

 The subject should step up with one foot, then the other, then step down with one foot followed by the other.
 The subject should try to maintain a steady four-beat cycle which is easy to maintain if you say up up down down.
 Go at a steady and constant pace.
-Once this is completed the subjects heart rate is measured at 1-minute intervals as below.
+Once this is completed the subjects heart rate is measured at one minute intervals as below.

 - Measure the HR, 1 minute after finishing the test (Pulse 1)

 - Measure the HR, 2 minutes after finishing the test (Pulse 2)